La Blache Project

 The La Blache Property comprises 48 claims and covers 2,653.25 hectares of ground approximately 100km north of the community of Baie-Comeau, Quebec.
 The property is part of the La Blache Anorthosite Complex and hosts the Farrell-Taylor magnetite-ilmenite deposit.

 Originally discovered in the 1950’s, various exploration programs have been conducted through the years.
-The most advanced study results were presented in a 2012 resource estimation report from SGS.
-Drilling on the property has delineatedfor a large inferred resource at Farrell-Mason.
+The most advanced study results were presented in a 2012 report from SGS.
+Drilling on the property led to an historic estimate in 2012 at the Farrell-Mason and some satellite prospects, which require further work.
 Preliminary metallurgical work has also been conducted resulting in high recovery of Iron, Titanium and Vanadium from the Farrell-Taylor deposit.